wescale/hashistack/docs/source/tutorials/offline_installer.md

 * Docker on your deploy system
 * Debian 11 fresh install and up to date
 * DNS delegation
-* Wildcard certificat for subdomain
+* Wildcard certificate for subdomain
 * SSH key

 ## Steps